Willum Þór Þórsson: Political career

+Parliament

 Willum has taken active part in politics with the Progressive Party.
-In the 2013 Icelandic parliamentary election he was elected to the Althing and served until 2016, before being elected back into parliament in 2017.
+In the 2013 Icelandic parliamentary election he was elected to the Althing for the Southwest constituency and served until 2016, before being elected back into parliament for the same constituency in 2017.

+He served as the fourth vice president of the Althing between 2019 and 2021.
+Furthermore, he sat on the Economic Affairs and Trade Committee between 2013 and 2016 and again between 2020 and 2021, concurrently with the Constitutional and Supervisory Committee during the former term.
+He also sat on the Judicial Affairs and Education Committee in 2013 and again between 2017 and 2019.
+He also led the Budget Committee between 2017 and 2021.

 Personal life

-Willum is the father of Willum Þór Willumsson, an Icelandic international footballer, as well as the father of Brynjólfur Andersen Willumsson, an Icelandic youth international footballer.
+Willum married to Ása Brynjólfsdóttir, with whom he has five children, which includes Willum Þór Willumsson, an Icelandic international footballer, as well Brynjólfur Andersen Willumsson, an Icelandic youth international footballer.